dougsweetser/Q/docs/Blogs/Bet_against_Lubos/bet_against_Lubos.md

 folks with more than 130,000 reputation points.

-Lubos completely ignores the original poster's question which is typical of his sytle.
+Lubos completely ignores the original poster's question which is typical of his style.
 There is nothing *ad hoc* about the rule for multiply quaternions on a four dimensional real manifold to assure that an inverse exists unless the quaternion is zero.
 The original post was asking about something that is central to special relativity, the real-valued interval.